 105D Hill Hall, CB# 3320

 This course offers intensive instruction, performance opportunities, and exchange of interpretation ideas ranging across five centuries of violin repertoire.
-Artist-Faculty include Antti Tikkannen and Minna Pensola (Meta4Quartet, Sibelius Academy), Nicholas DiEugenio (UNC-CH), Aaron Berofsky (University of Michigan), and Fabian Lopez (UNC-G).
-Course dates are May 17-23, with arrival on May 16 and departure on May 24.
+Artist-Faculty include Antti Tikkannen and Minna Pensola (Meta4Quartet, Sibelius Academy), Nicholas DiEugenio (UNC-CH), Aaron Berofsky (University of Michigan), Fabian Lopez (UNC-G), Shannon Thomas (Florida State) and Kevin Lawrence (UNCSA).
+Course dates are May 9-15, with arrival on May 8 and departure on May 16.
 Program fee.
 Contact Assistant Professor Dr. Nicholas DiEugenio at firstname.lastname@example.org.

 MUSC 145 Introduction to Jazz (3)

 A survey of jazz music from its origins to the present.
 The course builds skills in critical listening and blends discussion of musical materials and historical and cultural contexts.
-REMOTE ONLY-SYNCHRONOUS.
+(Mid-Afternoon) (RS)

 MUSC 121 Fundamentals of Music (3)